The Best Investment Portfolio | David Swensen Portfolio

 2. Equity exposure provides you with the desired growth

 While we don’t know which future returns of securities or asset classes, we know that equities tend to outperform bonds, commodities, and cash in the long run.
-This is why Swensen recommends an increased exposure to equities for those with longer time horizons.
+This is why Swensen recommends increased exposure to equities for those with longer time horizons.

 3. Diversification works in the long run

 His exposure to volatile and riskier assets (equity & REITs) does not save your portfolio from temporary losses during financial crises; such a diversified portfolio is designed to perform over the long term.
-During the short terms, you will still feel the bumps along the road.
+During the short term, you will still feel the bumps along the road.

 The beauty of David’s insights comes from an Institutional Investor looking to improve his beloved university’s strengths; he is both a teacher and the Chief Investment Officer of Yale endowment, and he has a successful track record to prove it.
-For investors looking at long term growth, David’s portfolio is an excellent benchmark.
+For investors looking at long-term growth, David’s portfolio is an excellent benchmark.